Beam-Connectivity/autocheri/index.md

 layout: default
 ---

-We are still at the start of the project, but this site will be updated as we progress...
+Welcome!
+We are still at the start of the project, so this site will be updated as we progress...

 # What is the AutoCHERI🍒 project?

 This project has three main goals:

-1. Demonstrate CHERI technology for cyber critical and safety critical applications
-    1. Develop a TCU based on Morello architecture for each use case.
-    1. Measure the security / safety / performance trade-offs and the impact of CHERI
+1. Demonstrate CHERI technology for cyber critical and safety critical applications by: developing a TCU based on Morello architecture for each use case, and Measure the security / safety / performance trade-offs and the impact of CHERI
 1. Assess go-to-market routes for CHERI based products in automotive
 1. Explore how this ties in with the emerging, global vehicle cyber security regulations